Can You Paint Radiators ? - Query Answered

 Image credit: artradarjournal.com

-The main advantage of using spray paint is that you can get to the all the hard to reach areas of your radiator more easily, and produce a more complete and smooth finish.
+In my experience, the main advantage of using spray paint is that you can get to all of the hard-to-reach areas of your radiator more easily, and produce a more complete and smooth finish.

 Be aware though that spray painting requires careful masking around the area that you want to paint.
 It also creates more harmful fumes than standard paint, so ventilation is very important.